Reconstruction on Trees and Low-Degree Polynomials

 where $\mathbb{R}[X]_{\le D}$ is the space of degree at most $D$ multivariate polynomials in variables $X_1,\ldots,X_N$ with real-valued coefficients. \end{defn}

 As explained there, when the target label $Y^*$ is a vector this definition can be applied with $Y$ equal to each of the coordinates of $Y^*$.

-We note that we could rephrase our results in terms of a testing problem (as in much of the prior work on the low-degree method), but the above definition is more natural and convenient in our context (it avoids the need to introduce a ``null distribution'' $Q$).
-In what follows, we generally omit the distribution $P$ the expectation is taken over as long as it is clear from context.
+We note that we could rephrase our results in terms of a testing problem (as in much of the prior work on the low-degree method), but the above definition is more natural in our context (it avoids the need to introduce a ``null distribution'' $Q$).
+In what follows, we omit the distribution $P$ the expectation is taken over as long as it is clear from context.